cmashamolcm/learn_react/JS_NOTES.md

     }

     ```
+    - let cannot be redeclared in same scope.But var can.
+        `let x = 10; let x = 20;` inside same block is error.
+    - let has immediate block scope  `let x = 10; {let x = 20;}` is ok since its different scope.
+    - let must declare before use.
+Else ReferenceError comes.
 4. const:
     - to define a constant value.
     - Error comes if we try to reassign value to the same const variable.